FoalTS/foal/README.md

 **This work is in progress.
 Future releases may break current features, so use it at your own risk!**

+FoalTS is the framework you need to build the backend of small to large web applications.
+As a brief overview, FoalTS lets you quickly set up a connection to a DB and then create, read, update or delete its data through a REST API.
+All of that in TypeScript.
+Read the docs now to get started and learn more about all FoalTS features!

 ## Installation

 ```ts